Monro (NASDAQ:MNRO) Issues FY20 Earnings Guidance

-Monro (NASDAQ:MNRO) updated its FY20 earnings guidance on Thursday.
+Monro (NASDAQ:MNRO) issued an update on its FY20 earnings guidance on Thursday morning.
 The company provided EPS guidance of $2.55-2.75 for the period, compared to the Thomson Reuters consensus EPS estimate of $2.65.
 The company issued revenue guidance of $1.285-1.315 billion, compared to the consensus revenue estimate of $1.31 billion.

-A number of research firms have issued reports on MNRO.
-BidaskClub upgraded shares of Xilinx from a hold rating to a buy rating in a research note on Wednesday.
-SunTrust Banks reiterated a buy rating and issued a $20.00 target price on shares of ANGI Homeservices in a research note on Wednesday, May 22nd.
-CIBC reiterated a market perform rating on shares of Monro in a research note on Thursday, July 11th.
-Zacks Investment Research cut shares of Hammerson from a hold rating to a sell rating in a research note on Friday, May 24th.
-Finally, CL King reiterated a hold rating on shares of Monro in a research note on Wednesday, May 22nd.
-Eight analysts have rated the stock with a hold rating, The company currently has a consensus rating of Hold and a consensus target price of $85.97.

 About Monro